HPInc/AI-Blueprints/generative-ai/agentic-audio-rag-with-langgraph/README.md

 This notebook will:

-- Scan data/inputs for audio/video, normalize audio, and segment into timestamped windows
+- Process audio/video files dynamically
-- Build a true audio embedding index over segments using CLAP (audio↔text joint space)
+- Build audio embedding index over 30-second segments using CLAP (audio↔text joint space)
-- Run the agentic retrieval-and-rerank workflow, sending the top audio windows to the model to listen and answer directly
+- Run the agentic retrieval-and-rerank workflow, sending the top audio windows to Qwen Omni
-- Show the generated answers together with the highlighted transcript segments and timestamps
+- Show the generated answers together with timestamped evidence segments

+**Note:** This step is optional for development/testing.
+In production, the Streamlit UI handles all processing automatically.

 ### 🧠 Step 2: Register Model with MLflow